diffplug/gitfromscratch/manuscript/epilogue/departures/departures.md

 Because it doesn't make a regular branch with regular commits, you can't use regular commands to get the changes back.
 Instead, you have to learn the various flags and subcommands of [`git stash`](http://git-scm.com/docs/git-stash).

-Rather than introducing an entirely new mechanism for users to learn, DiffPlug handles this use case with the [save for later](../../branches/save-for-later/save-for-later.md) functionality.
+Rather than introducing an entirely new mechanism for users to learn, DiffPlug handles this use case with the [save for later](../../branches/save-for-later/save-for-later.md) functionality, which just uses regular branches and commits.

 ## No detached head